Alexia Laroche-Joubert

-Alexia Laroche-Joubert (born 18 December 1969) is a French television producer.
-She is the managing director of the French production company Adventure Line Productions and CEO of Banijay France, and is best known for producing the reality television series Star Academy (2001–2008), Koh-Lanta (2016–present), and Fort Boyard (2016–present), and for her role as president of the Miss France Committee (2021–2023).
+Alexia Laroche-Joubert (born 18 December 1969) is a French television producer and businesswoman.
+She is the managing director of the French production company Adventure Line Productions and CEO of Banijay France.
+Laroche-Joubert is best known for producing the reality television series Star Academy (2001–2008), Koh-Lanta (2016–present), and Fort Boyard (2016–present), and for her role as president of the Miss France Company (2021–2023).

 Early life and education

 Laroche-Joubert was born on 18 December 1969 in Paris to parents Patrick and Martine Laroche-Joubert (née Gabarra), and raised in the 16th arrondissement.
 Her father was a publicist, while her mother was a journalist and reporter.
 Her parents later separated and her mother remarried; Laroche-Joubert has four younger half-brothers.
 Laroche-Joubert studied law at Paris 1 Panthéon-Sorbonne University, and later received a diplôme d'études supérieures spécialisées (DESS) in intellectual property law; her initial career aspiration was to become a police commissioner.